frederic-perez/AmE-dictionary/data/idioms.md

 __a juggling act__ A difficult and/or precarious situation in which several things are being attempted or must be maintained at the same time.
 __a kernel of truth__ :two: A singular element of truth or wisdom within a greater story, narrative, speech, or claim, especially when most or all other elements are fictitious or of questionable veracity. _I think the governor’s speech is a bunch of hogwash by and large, but there is a kernel of truth in what he said about the need for lower taxes._
 __a kick at the can__ An opportunity to do, try, or achieve something.
 Primarily heard in Canada.
+__a kick in the butt__ A forceful gesture or message of some kind (usually delivered with good intentions) that acts as motivation to the (previously unmotivated) recipient. _These days, teenagers seem to need a swift kick in the butt to convince them to do well in school._
 __a kick in the face__
 __a kick in the teeth__ A humiliating disappointment or setback. _Losing my job after my car broke down was a real kick in the teeth._
 __a kind of (something)__ A replacement or alternative to (the real thing).